Ferdinand Brossart

 Ferdinand Brossart was a German American prelate of the Roman Catholic Church.
 He served from 1915 to 1923 as the fourth bishop of the Diocese of Covington in Kentucky.

 Early life

 Ferdinand Brossart was born on October 19, 1849, in the village of Buechelberg, Rhenish Palatinate, in what was then the Kingdom of Bavaria.
-Today it is a part of the city Woerth am Rhein in Germany.
+Today, it is a part of the city Woerth am Rhein in Germany.
 His parents, Ferdinand Brossart and Catharina née Diesel, were farmers.

-The Brossart family immigrated to the United States when Ferdinand was two-years-old.
-They first settled in New Orleans, Louisiana, but move to Cincinnati, Ohio, after an outbreak of yellow in New Orleans.
-In 1861, the family moved to Campbell County, Kentucky, in 1861.
+The Brossart family immigrated to the United States when Ferdinand was two years old.
+They first settled in New Orleans, Louisiana, but moved to Cincinnati, Ohio, after an outbreak of yellow fever in New Orleans.
+In 1861, the family moved to Campbell County, Kentucky.

-Choosing to become a priest, Brossart studied at St. Francis Seminary in Springfield Township, Ohio,Mount Saint Mary Seminary in Cincinnati, and the American College at Louvain in Leuven, Belgium.
+Choosing to become a priest, Brossart studied at St. Francis Seminary in Springfield Township, Ohio, Mount Saint Mary Seminary in Cincinnati, and the American College at Louvain in Leuven, Belgium.